harshangrjn/QuantumCircuitOpt.jl/README.md

 qcm_optimizer = JuMP.optimizer_with_attributes(CPLEX.Optimizer)
 QCO.run_QCModel(params, qcm_optimizer)
 ```
-If you prefer to decompose a target gate of your choice, update the `target_gate()` function
+If you prefer to decompose a target gate of your choice, update the `target_gate()` function and the
-accordingly in the above sample code.
+set of `elementary_gates` accordingly in the above sample code.

 ## Bug reports and Contributing
 Please report any issues via the Github **[issue tracker](https://github.com/harshangrjn/QuantumCircuitOpt.jl/issues)**.
 All types of issues are welcome and encouraged; this includes bug reports, documentation typos, feature requests, etc.